oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Start Extract](./images/01-08-start-extract.png " ")

-## Task 2: Add an East Oracle GoldenGate user
+## Task 2: Add a West Oracle GoldenGate user
-This user will be used by the East Deployment to connect to the West Receiver Service.
+This user will be used by the West Deployment to connect to the East Receiver Service.

 1. Switch to the **West** Microservices WebUI.